0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/memory-sm.md

-The Memory State Machine is a secondary state machine, therefore it has the executor part (the Memory SM Executor) and an internal Memory PIL program which is a set of verification rules, written in the PIL language.
+The Memory State Machine is a secondary state machine, therefore it has the executor part (the Memory SM executor) and an internal Memory PIL program which is a set of verification rules, written in the PIL language.

-The Memory SM Executor is written in two languages: Javascript and C/C++.
+The Memory SM executor is written in two languages: Javascript and C/C++.

 ## EVM memory

-The memory of the Ethereum Virtual Machine (EVM) is a volatile read-write memory, and it is therefore used to store temporary data during the execution of transactions when smart contracts are deployed.
+The memory of the Ethereum Virtual Machine (EVM) is a volatile _read-write_ memory, and it is therefore used to store temporary data during the execution of transactions when smart contracts are deployed.

 That is, data in memory is populated during transaction execution but it does not persist between transactions.
-The memory is an array of $256$-bit ($32$ bytes) words that can be accessed through **addresses at byte level**, that is to say, each byte in the memory has a different address.
+The memory is an array of $256$-bit ($32$ bytes) words that can be accessed through addresses at byte level, that is to say, each byte in the memory has a different address.

 Memory has addresses of $32$ bits, and initially, all memory locations are composed by bytes set to zero.